Taludas/WholesomeHaciendaHaul/Readme.md

 ## Changelog

+### Patch Notes Version 1.3.1
+* Set SeconPartyRelevant to 0 for the Hacienda Winery, so that AIs won't get messed up while using it.

 ### Patch Notes Version 1.3

 * Module 1: Hacienda Winery added.
 Available from 1 investor skyscraper level 3.
 Requires grapes, cinnamon and cherry wood.
 Produces "Champagne" (for now...).